Helmut Lang and the Art of Total Control

 So much of contemporary luxury speaks about immersion, authenticity, collaboration and craft.

-Walking through the MAK, it becomes clear that Lang wasn’t speaking about those ideas at all.
-He was simply doing them.
+Visiting the MAK, it becomes clear that Lang wasn’t speaking about those ideas at all.
+He was just doing them.

 Clothing, store, campaign, casting - every element aligned without being forced.
 Nothing was announced as strategy.
 Nothing felt embellished to prove a point.

-You leave thinking less about trends and more about authorship, the quiet confidence that comes from knowing exactly what you are and resisting the urge to decorate it further.
+You leave thinking less about fashion trends and more about brand authorship, the quiet confidence that comes from knowing exactly what you are and resisting the urge to decorate it further.

-A lesson more than a few brands could learn from today.
+A lesson that many brands could learn from today.

 Next